vishalbakshi/blog/_posts/2021-09-21-shiny-census-app.md

 The function inside this script (with the same name), receives inputs from the server, sends queries to the database and returns the results.
 The querying process takes three steps:

 #### Get variable names
 The person using the app selects Sex (M or F), Work Status (Full Time or Other) and State (50 states + D.C. + Puerto Rico) for which they want to view and analyze earnings data.
-As shown above, different variables in table `b20005` correspond to different sexes and work statuses, and each tract for which there is all that earnings data, resides in a given state.
+As shown above, different variables in table `b20005` correspond to different sexes and work statuses, and each tract for which there is all that earnings data resides in a given state.

 I first query `b20005_vars` to get the relevent variables names which will be used in the query to `b20005`, as shown below. `name`s that end with "M" (queried with the wilcard `'%M'`) are for margins of error and those that end with "E" (wildcard `'%E'`) are for estimates.

 ```
 vars <- dbGetQuery(